YamacYurtsever/Obsidian-Notes/Computer Science/Web Development/DevOps/DevOps Technologies/Docker.md

 #### Container
 - An isolated and lightweight execution environment ([[Emulators and Virtual Machines#Virtual Machine | virtual machine]] like place) for an application
-- Contains everything needed to run an application: code, runtime, dependencies, configurations
+- Contains everything needed to run an application: code, runtime, dependencies, microservices, configurations
 - Shares the host OS kernel

 #### Docker Compose